Improving Family Relationships By Being Fully Engaged

 Your kids notice when you are paying more attention to your phone than you are to them.
 You need to control your own device use plus set screen limits for your kids

 .
 What limits have you decided to set so that your family spends some time together without screen interference?
 Many families decide to have screen-free meals and turn all devices off an hour before bed.

-Choosing To Be Engaged
+Choosing To Be Fully Engaged

 You control how engaged you are.
 It’s easy to get distracted because thoughts are constantly popping into your head.
 To stay engaged, you need to be able to set aside thoughts irrelevant to the current situation.
 When your mind wanders, you bring it back to the moment.